PouriaRouzrokh/RSNA2025_DLL_AgenticAI/README.md

 # RSNA 2025 DLL - An Introduction to Agentic AI in Radiology

-A multi-agent AI system for radiology reporting, featuring an integrated CT scan viewer and AI-powered report generation workflow.
+A multi-agent AI system for radiology reporting, featuring an integrated CT scan viewer, voice transcription, and AI-powered report generation workflow.

 ## Project Overview

 This project demonstrates the application of agentic AI in radiology through a complete workflow system that combines medical imaging visualization with intelligent report generation.
-The system uses a multi-agent architecture powered by Google's Agentic ADK to assist radiologists in creating structured radiology reports.
+The frontend provides a fully functional radiology workstation interface with CT scan viewing, structured report editing, voice input capabilities, and reference data access.
+The backend (planned) will use a multi-agent architecture powered by Google's Agentic ADK to assist radiologists in creating structured radiology reports.

 ## Architecture